-Kente cloth handwoven by African (Ghanaian) weavers.
+Kente clothwoven by African (Ghanaian) weavers.
 Cotton.
-Rich shimmery red, gold and blue
+Rich shimmery red, silver, grey and white

 Modern and striking

 2 x red with metallic gold threads measuring:

 1 x geometric patterned red, white and silver which is 65x 50 inches

 The 3 together equate to about 5 yards and third.
 They will need to be lined to be comforatable.

 Women in Ghana make them into stylish outfits for festive occasions such as traditional weddings (some use it for their church weddings too), and many other important social gatherings

 “Kente” in the local language means woven cloth.

 Best known of all Ghanaian and perhaps all African textiles